dror27/dk-shack/vol2/songs/en/Brown-baggin'.md

 Expose your true nature\
 Top, bottom and sides\
 All welcome, the sign says\
-‘Cause now its your time\
+‘Cause now it's your time\
 \
 Be abundant in feelings\
 Shine like a star\
 Find the elusive\
-The Waded down, marred
+The waded down, marred

 ---
 - https://soundcloud.com/drorkessler/brown-baggin-the-wine